1337FORGE/Asiga/README.md

 To learn more about MF tags [click here](https://www.youtube.com/watch?v=RoiETfo_S4A).

+### Data that the tag holds

+According to the Tray Data section on the printer, these are the data that the tag holds:

+Created: Date the tray created (or the tag)

+First Used: ---

+Build Counts: ---

+Layer Count: ---

+Build Tray Usage: ---

+Capacity: ---

+Max Capacity: ---

+Consumed: ---

+Vendor ID: Asiga

+Model: 000

 ### Encryption Analysis

 - **Unique Key A:** After analyzing approximately 30 tags, it was observed that Asiga utilizes a unique Key A for each tag.
 Although a few duplicate keys were found, the overall analysis indicates that the keys are not susceptible to dictionary attacks.
 None of the keys in a dictionary of 3200 keys were found to match the Key A of any tag.